-Like Fiona in ‘Enchanting The Swan’, Francine, the bright and beautiful West Virginian, was born at the College of William & Mary.
+Like Fiona in ‘Enchanting The Swan’ (see next page), the story of Francine, the bright and beautiful West Virginian, was born at the College of William & Mary.
 She was one of those fabulous young students I met in the midst of our daughter’s sorority circle, their sorority house, and the sunken garden.

 Francine is graduating first in class at William & Mary’s Mason Business School in 2010, when she is confronted with the horrible mine explosion at the Upper Big Branch mine near Whitesville along Coal River in West Virginia.
 Twenty-nine miners lost their lives due to gross mismanagement of mine safety.
 It spurs her to forego a lucrative career in investment banking and join OHARA Mining Inc., the New York-based international mining company which has its roots in West Virginia.
 She will never forget the fate of those twenty-nine miners and attends the unveiling of their memorial in Whitesville in 2012 on behalf of her company.
 Her whole life will be dedicated to advance the lives of the company’s miners she works for.